Xactimate, Insurance Gaps, and the Wildfire Rebuild

 • Custom cabinetry may be priced as stock millwork.

-Our experienced in-house estimators understand how to build construction scopes that reflect actual conditions, not just software assumptions.
-This doesn’t mean inflating the claim, it means aligning expectations with what it will cost to rebuild to prior condition or better.
+Our experienced in-house estimators understand how to build construction scopes that reflect actual conditions.
+This doesn’t mean inflating the claim, it means aligning estimates with actual costs of rebuilding to prior condition or better.

 Documentation Drives Outcomes